|Symptoms Emergency care Treatment Aftercare Keeping snakes out of the garden|

 - Microbes in the snakes mouth

-Puncture wounds may not necessarily be observed, they are either hidden by the fur or due to localised swelling.
+Puncture wounds may not necessarily be apparent, they are either hidden by the fur or due to localised swelling.
 So don’t assume that the absence of puncture marks means your cat has not been bitten by a snake.
-The most common areas cats are bitten are the face, neck, chest, and limbs.
+The most common areas cats are bitten are the face, neck, chest, and forelimbs.

 There are two stages which develop after a snake bite, pre-paralytic and paralytic.
 Symptoms can develop between a few minutes to 24 hours after being bitten and may include: